The intent for the teaching and learning of reading at Woodside Academy is

 - Proloquo, a symbol-based augmentative and alternative communication app designed to promote growth of communication skills and develop vocabulary

-- Word Up, a sight word reading intervention, especially for non-phonic learners
+- Word Up, a sight word reading intervention to develop vocabulary.

 - Blast- Boosting Language, Auditory Skills and Talking, a sequential programme to support early learning skills